-- 1.3.1 Only athletes who are members of clubs or associations affiliated with a National Federation have the right to participate in an ICF competition. - 1.3.2 An athlete having satisfied 1.3.1. and also having first obtained the (written) consent of the athlete's National Federation, is permitted to compete individually in an ICF competition. - 1.3.3 Each National Federation must ensure that their athletes are in a good state of health and fitness which allows them to compete at a level commensurate with the level of the particular ICF competition. - 1.3.4 Each National Federation must ensure that their athletes, team officials, as well as the National Federation itself, carry appropriate health, accident and personal belongings insurance.
+- 1.3.1 Only athletes who are members of clubs or associations affiliated with a National Federation have the right to participate in an ICF competition. - 1.3.2 An athlete having satisfied 1.3.1. and having first obtained the (written) consent of the athlete's National Federation, is permitted to compete individually in an ICF competition. - 1.3.3 Each National Federation must ensure that their athletes are in a good state of health and fitness which allows them to compete at a level commensurate with the level of the particular ICF competition. - 1.3.4 Each National Federation must ensure that their athletes, team officials, as well as the National Federation itself, carry appropriate health, accident, and personal belongings insurance.

-- 1.4.1 The first year an athlete can compete in an ICF competition (level 1 to 3) or an international competition (level 4) is the year of their 15th birthday. - 1.4.2 An athlete starting from the year of their 13th birthday can compete in an international competition (level 4) in a specific age group event with a suitably adapted competition format/rules defined by the HOC. - 1.4.3 The last year an athlete can compete in the junior age group is the year of their 18th birthday. - 1.4.4 The last year an athlete can compete in the under 21 age group is the year of their 21st birthday. - 1.4.5 The last year an athlete can compete in the under 23 age group is the year of their 23rd birthday. - 1.4.6 An athlete can compete in a masters event in the year that they reach the lower limit of the age group.
-The masters' age groups are defined by each discipline with a minimum age of 35 years. - 1.4.7 To enter in an event with a specified age group an athlete or the National Federation must produce documentary proof such as passport, identity card or similar document with a photograph, confirming the age of the athlete.
+- 1.4.1 The first year an athlete can compete in an ICF competition (level 1 to 3) or an international competition (level 4) is the year of their 15th birthday. - 1.4.2 An athlete starting from the year of their 13th birthday can compete in an international competition (level 4) in a specific age group event with a suitably adapted competition format / rules defined by the HOC. - 1.4.3 The last year an athlete can compete in the U16 age group is the year of their 16th birthday. - 1.4.4 The last year an athlete can compete in the junior age group is the year of their 18th birthday. - 1.4.5 The last year an athlete can compete in the under 21 age group is the year of their 21st birthday. - 1.4.6 The last year an athlete can compete in the under 23 age group is the year of their 23rd birthday. - 1.4.7 An athlete can compete in a master's event in the year that they reach the lower limit of the age group.
+The masters' age groups are defined by each discipline with a minimum age of 35 years. - 1.4.8 To enter in an event with a specified age group an athlete or the National Federation must produce documentary proof such as passport, identity card or similar document with a photograph, confirming the age of the athlete.